 There will be a packet pickup on Friday May 8th at Sports Authority on 3211 S. Veterans Drive 62704, in Springfield from 4:00pm – 6:30pm.
 Come visit the store and get all your last minute run needs.
 Sports Authority will be providing coupons and many surprises.

 Packet Pickup will also be on Saturday May 9th.
 You can pick up your packet at the Pavilion beginning at 3:00pm – 7:00pm.
 5k and 6.55 milers are encourage to arrive early for packet pickup.

 Parking is available at the Nelson Recreation Center lots and along the park roads.
 If you park in the roads please place half of the vehicle on the grass and half on the road.
 You can also park at the picnic shelter which has restrooms.

 Chip timing will be provided for all Ultra, Marathon, Half Marathon, Marathon Relay, 6.55 mile and 5k runners.

 All ultra, marathon, half marathon and relay participants are required to wear a headlamp, carry a flashlight or use a knuckle light while they run.
 Glow stick necklaces will be provided to all runners for safety and identification purposes and must be worn at all times.

 You will be running or walking in a 160 year old cemetery with limited ambient lighting.
 This should not be an issue for the 5k and 6.55 mile participants.

-This will be an issue for all Half Marathon, Marathon Relay and Full Marathon runners.
+This will be an issue for all Half Marathon, Marathon Relay, Full Marathon and Ultra runners.
 Therefore, you will not be permitted to enter the course without a lighting device provided by you and glow necklace provided by the race.
 There is no exception to this rule.